arc42/docs.arc42.org-site/_pages/section-4.md

 These decisions form the cornerstones for your architecture.
 They are the basis for many other detailed decisions or implementation rules.

 #### Form
-Keep these key decisions short.
-Motivate what you have decided and why you decided that way,  based upon your problem statement, the quality goals and key constraints.
+Keep the explanation of these key decisions short.

+Motivate what you have decided and why you decided that way,
+based upon your problem statement, the quality goals and key constraints.
 Refer to details in the following sections.

 You might use a list of solution-approaches or a table similar to the following: